 Let’s be honest, how many of you really know how to clean a tent?
 You might think it’s obvious, and it kind of is, just soap and water right?
 Almost, but there are some handy tips to ensure your tent stays clean, to begin with, and how best to clean it without damaging it once it needs a wash.
 We’ll take you through all the ways to clean your tent in quite a few different scenarios.

 This is more about preventing your tent from getting dirty so that you don’t have to clean it so often.
 It starts with good camping manners and extends into cleaning on the road.
-There is no way of stopping all the dirt getting in but there are a lot of things you can do to keep a lot of it out.
+There is no way of stopping all the dirt from getting in but there are a lot of things you can do to keep a lot of it out.

 Make sure all shoes are taken off before anyone gets into the tent and that they are left outside or in the vestibule so they don’t get wet.
-If your shoes do need to be inside the tent, to stop a scorpion making them it’s home, or due to heavy weather, then make sure they are taken off outside and put into a bag and tied up.
+If your shoes do need to be inside the tent, to stop a scorpion from making them its home, or due to heavy weather, then make sure they are taken off outside and put into a bag and tied up.
 This way they won’t leave any dirt inside or on your tent floor, and you might reduce any possible bad odors.

-You’ve probably all stayed near a beach once or twice, and dipping your feet in a foot bath before going inside does wonders to stop the sand getting in.
+You’ve probably all stayed near a beach once or twice, and dipping your feet in a foot bath before going inside does wonders to stop the sand from getting in.
 The same applies when camping.
 If you’re in a muddy, dusty, or sandy area, it’s best to dip your feet and dry them off before getting into your tent.

-Putting something under your tent, like a tarp or an actual groundsheet not only keeps you warm and protects your tent floor from any damage, but also reduces the amount of dirt that will end up stuck to the floor of your tent.
-It’s a lot easier to clean a groundsheet than the bottom floor of your tent, believe me.
+Putting something under your tent, like a camping tarp or an actual groundsheet not only keeps you warm and protects your tent floor from any damage, but also reduces the amount of dirt that will end up stuck to the floor of your tent.
+It’s a lot easier to clean the groundsheet than the bottom floor of your tent, believe me.

 If you’re like us, then you’ll find living in a mess an unpeaceful experience, and the same applies when camping.
-Make sure you clean out your tent every few days to get any dirt, sand, grit, grass, and sticks out.
+Make sure you clean out your tent every few days to get any dirt, sand, grit, grass and sticks out.
 If these are left inside, they’ll end up in your gear and you could end up sleeping in a sandy, gritty tent.

-By removing all this debris you’ll also stop any of it digging into your tent floor or damaging your gear.
+By removing all this debris you’ll also stop any of it from digging into your tent floor or damaging your gear.

-Now that you have minimalized any dirt while you’re camping, its time to make sure you take as little of it as possible home with you.
+Now that you have minimalized any dirt while you’re camping, it’s time to make sure you take as little of it as possible home with you.
 It’s quick and easy, plus it’ll save you time later.

 Once you have emptied your tent of all your gear, it’s time to get any leftover dirt out of it before you pack it up.
 Sweep the tent floor thoroughly so you get as much of the dirt out as possible.